cobbler/cobbler/docs/5_web-interface/locking_down_cobbler.rst

 /etc/cobbler/modules.conf
 #########################

-For [Web Authentication](Web Authentication), choose authn\_kerberos or authn\_ldap if you don't have Kerberos.
-See [Kerberos](Kerberos) and [LDAP](Ldap) for details on how to set those up.
-Failing that, using the authn\_digest is perfectly fine, but don't share passwords among the users.
-Logging goes to `/var/log/cobbler/\*.log` and can be used to see what user does what.
+For :ref:`web-authentication`, choose authn_kerberos or authn_ldap if you don't have Kerberos.
+See :ref:`kerberos` and :ref:`ldap` for details on how to set those up.
+Failing that, using the authn_digest is perfectly fine, but don't share passwords among the users.
+Logging goes to ``/var/log/cobbler/*.log`` and can be used to see what user does what.

-For [Customizable Security](Security Overview), choose authz\_ownership, as this will allow users to only edit things that they create unless you declare certain users to be admins.
-You should then define groups for users in `/etc/cobbler/users.conf` following the format of that file, then assign objects in cobbler (like distros, etc) ownership as described in [AuthorizationWithOwnership](/cobbler/wiki/AuthorizationWithOwnership).
+For [Customizable Security](Security Overview), choose authz_ownership, as this will allow users to only edit things that they create unless you declare certain users to be admins.
+You should then define groups for users in ``/etc/cobbler/users.conf`` following the format of that file, then assign objects in cobbler (like distros, etc) ownership as described in :ref:`ownership`.

 Firewall
 ########